T. V. Mahalingam: Early life

 Mahalingam was born in Therazhundur in Tanjore district in 1907.
 Following his graduation, Mahalingam worked as a lecturer in the Madurai College and later at the H. H. The Rajah's College in Pudukkottai.
 In 1947, Mahalingam joined the faculty of the Department of Ancient History and Archeology, as the Professor of Ancient History and Archeology at the University of Madras.

 As University of Madras faculty

 Mahalingam worked as a history professor under the leadership of K. K. Pillay till 1959.
 When the Department of Indian history and archaeology was split into two new departments - Department of Indian History and Department of Ancient History and Archaeology in 1959, Pillay remained head of the Indian history department while Mahalingam was promoted to head the newly created Department of Ancient History and Archaeology, a post which he held to retirement in 1971.

 Death

-Mahalingam died on 6 March 1983 at the age of 75.
+Mahalingam died on 6 March 1983 at the age of 75 in Madras.